simonswain/lancaster/README.md

 Lancaster is a dynamic reactive dataflow system

-You use Lancaster to construct topologies of connected processing nodes that consume and emit arbitrary JSON messages.
+You use Lancaster to construct topologies by adding, removing, and connecting together nodes.
+Each node has a fn (function) it applies to incoming messages and outputs the result.

-A worker process manages message processing.
+Node fns can run pretty much any node.js javascript to do things to the messages they receive.
+They have a data object persists between calls that they can read or write.

-Clients can access Lancaster either via a Javascript object (direct api access) or via a REST/Websocket application server.
+Clients can access Lancaster either via a Javascript object (direct api access) or via REST and Websockets.
+The libraty contains an api server you can spin up when you need it.

+A separate worker process you control runs the node fn processing and message routing.

 ```javascript